xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 (Disclaimer: It is absolutely possible that I have no Idea what I am writing about…)

-I still don't fully understand how, but I have started to take piano lessons.
+I still don't fully understand how but I have started to take piano lessons.
 Several people were involved and I can not thank them enough for making my childhood dream come true.